 In order to provide you with services and benefits, FINSIA relies on the accuracy of personal information that you provide.
 You should promptly notify FINSIA if there are any changes to your personal information.
 You can do this by logging on to your membership account on the FINSIA website, or by contacting the FINSIA office.

-Under the Privacy Act (Australian Privacy Principles 12 & 13) you can request access to personal information that FINSIA holds about you, and you can request that FINSIA corrects that personal information.
-FINSIA will give you access to your personal information, and will take reasonable steps to correct it if FINSIA considers that it is incorrect, unless there is a law that allows or requires us not to.
+Under the Privacy Act (Australian Privacy Principles 12 and 13) and NZIPP 6 and 7, you can request access to personal information that FINSIA holds about you, and you can request that FINSIA corrects that personal information.
+FINSIA will give you access to your personal information and will take reasonable steps to correct it if FINSIA considers that it is incorrect, unless there is a law that allows or requires us not to.

 If FINSIA refuses to give you access to your personal information, or to correct it, FINSIA will notify you in writing and will provide reasons.